NLnetLabs/unbound-manual/source/getting-started/installation.rst

     make

-When we have a succesful compilation, we can install Unbound to make available for the entire machine.
+When we have a successful compilation, we can install Unbound to make available for the entire machine.

 .. code-block:: bash